 Note: This post is sponsored by Home Depot.
 As always, all opinions are 100% my own!

 Our apartment in Florida had one washer and one dryer on every other floor of the 16 story building we called home.
-True.
-So, when we moved into our current house almost 2 years ago, a washer and dryer that we did not have to share was uber exciting news!
+So, when we moved into our current house almost 2 years ago, a washer and dryer that we did not have to share was very exciting news!
 We spent way too long trying to decide if we wanted a front loader or a top loader washing machine, and ultimately decided on a front loader for this reason, we could (at some point) stack them into this little nook!
 And 18 months later, we did just that.
 All of the building details are over at The Apron.
 So, I’ve got some laundry room ideas to help you keep even the tiniest of laundry rooms organized and cute!

 Since our laundry “room” is in our garage and is way more of a nook than a room, we had big plans of stacking the washer and dryer.
 We ended up getting an awesome deal on a washer and dryer (all about that here), but they are not the same brand and so the pre made stacking kit wasn’t going to work for us.
 We were going to have to build our own.
 And 2 years later, voila!
 It’s finally done!
 This project could be done in a weekend, but we made it last 4 months… you know, just for fun!
 (Maxwell makes big DIY projects very tricky these days!)
 Here’s the simple plan I had brewing in my head for our tiny laundry room: